 The class may be taken as either a 6 or 9 unit seminar.
-There will be two 1 hour meetings per week, and two hours of reading as preparation for each meeting.
+The units are broken down into two 1 hour meetings per week, and two hours of reading as preparation for each meeting.
 Students who choose to take the 9 unit version will be expected to put in an average of 1 hour of independent research per week and 2 hours of writing.
 They will turn in a 1 page proposal after 4 weeks, a 6-7 page first draft after 9 weeks, and a 10-12 page, significantly revised and improved final paper at the end of the semester.